fangjj/ComfyCafe/COMMUNITY_GUIDELINES.md

 Last updated 16 June 2016

 Here at ComfyCafé, we pride ourselves in maintaining a higher standard of free speech than our competition.
-However, in order to assure that we can continue to provide this platform, we must adhere to United State law.
+However, in order to assure that we can continue to provide this platform, we must adhere to United States law.
 Additionally, various quality of life concerns are taken into consideration; most notably, spam isn't allowed.

 ## Illegal Content